WorkplaceX/workplacex.github.io/README.md

 # Application Framework
-WorkplaceX is an open source framework helping businesses to simplify their application development.
+WorkplaceX is an open source framework providing a modern user interface and helping businesses to simplify the application development process.
 The framework provides the following functions "out of the box":

 * Web browser front end (desktop and mobile)
 * Data grids (high performance with millions of records and hundreds of columns)